 Fellwar Stone

-Fellwar Stone appears in 23% of tracked Commander decks on Playgroup Live.
-When drawn, 66% of copies are cast before the game ends, with a median first-cast turn of 4.
+Fellwar Stone appears in 24% of tracked Commander decks on Playgroup Live, with a median first cast on turn 4.0 and 73% of drawn copies reaching the battlefield.

 First-cast turn